AOS27/Data-Analysis/README.md

 # Data-Analysis
-This repository is a collection of Data Analysis Projects
+This repository is a collection of Data Science Projects